hash2430/mellotron/ReadMes/branches.md

 |
 4. relative_f0 (220)
 |
 5. as_is_mellotron           6.
-GST               7.
+GST (v)              7.
 TTS with Autoregresssive F0 prediction